CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Rewriting Induction

 We will show that rewriting induction proofs can be translated into our cyclic proof system and, therefore, can be seen as a form of cyclic proof search, see \cref{thm:Rewriting induction}.
 Furthermore, as rewriting induction subsumes inductionless induction, a line of work that adapts the Knuth-Bendix completion procedure to perform saturation based proofs by consistency, our system also subsumes that approach~\cite{reddy1990term}.

 We will construct a cyclic proof by induction over a rewriting induction derivation.
 Cyclic proofs discharge their hypothesis globally rather than locally, and thus we need to allow for undischarged hypotheses when reasoning locally in this manner.
-Thus we first define a generalisation of cyclic proofs.
+We first define this generalisation of cyclic proofs as follows:

 \begin{definition} A \defn{partial proof} is a tuple \( (V,\, H,\, e,\, r,\, p) \) where \( V \) and \( H \) are disjoint finite sets of vertices such that: \begin{itemize} \item For each \( v \in V \cup H \), there is an associated equation \( e(v) \). \item For each \( v \in V \), there is inference rule from \cref{fig:Inference rules} \( r(v) \), and list of vertices \( p(v) \in {(V \cup H)}^* \) called the premises.
 We write \( p_i(v) \) for the \( i^\textrm{th} \) element of \( p(v) \) starting with \( p_0 \). \item And